open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/postgres/cli.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+### Usage and Lineage considerations

+When extracting lineage and usage information from Postgres we base our finding on the `pg_stat_statements` table.
+You can find more information about it on the official [docs](https://www.postgresql.org/docs/current/pgstatstatements.html#id-1.11.7.39.6).

+Another interesting consideration here is explained in the following SO [question](https://stackoverflow.com/questions/50803147/what-is-the-timeframe-for-pg-stat-statements).
+As a summary:
+- The `pg_stat_statements` has no time data embedded in it.
+- It will show all queries from the last reset (one can call `pg_stat_statements_reset()`).

+Then, when extracting usage and lineage data, the query log duration will have no impact, only the query limit.

 ### Python Requirements

 To run the Postgres ingestion, you will need to install: